UnitexGramLab/unitex-core/README.md

     cd unitex-core/src/build
     make DEBUG=yes 64BITS=yes UNITEXTOOLLOGGERONLY=yes

-then follow the instruction displayed at the end of the make.
+> Once compiled, the `UnitexToolLogger` binary will be found in the `unitex-core/bin` folder.
+Additional instructions will be displayed after running the make command.

 ## Contributing